Kumana National Park

 Climate

-Kumana National Park has a persistent dry climate where heavy rainfall is uncommon, but can be expected during the south-western monsoon season (May–September).
-From December to March, Kumana receives dry winds coming from the northern parts of the country.
+[edit]Kumana National Park is in Sri Lanka's dry zone, but heavy rainfall can be expected during the south-western monsoon season (May–September).
+From December to March, Kumana receives dry northerly winds.
 The average temperature of this area is about 33 °C (92 °F), with around 58% humidity.

 Get in